Community Engagement

 This concert was generously supported by funding from the Ohio Arts Council and the Montgomery County Arts and Cultural District.

-2008-2009 – THE MAGNIFICAT
+2008-2009 – THE Art of the MAGNIFICAT

 with Gem City Ballet and the University of Dayton Library